The Earth in a Plastic Bag

 - ¼ of all the world’s waterways are polluted with plastic

 - 1 million birds die each year after ingesting plastic waste.
-Many birds feed their fledglings plastic.
+Many birds feed their fledgelings plastic.

 - We cannot even begin to accurately count the number of fish that die from "white pollution."

-- In the polluted Atlantic Ocean, the volume of polyethylene is 6-20 times greater than the volume of zooplankton.
+- In the polluted Atlantic Ocean, the volume of polyethene is 6-20 times greater than the volume of zooplankton.

 Despite these statistics, the world continues to produce 60 million tons of plastic bags of year.

-Polyethylene takes an average of 150 years to decompose.
-In European countries the production of plastic bags has already been outlawed or heavily taxed.
+Polyethene takes an average of 150 years to decompose.
+In European countries, the production of plastic bags has already been outlawed or heavily taxed.
 Bangladesh, Rwanda, Israel, Canada, the western provinces of India, Botswana, Kenya, Tanzania, the South African Republic, Taiwan, Singapore, Ireland, and Australia have all outlawed the production and use of plastic and similarly environmentally caustic bags.
-In Ukraine polyethylene products are only outlawed in the city of Novomoskovsk, Dnipropetrovsk region.
+In Ukraine polyethene products are only outlawed in the city of Novomoskovsk, Dnipropetrovsk region.